travelgateX/documentation-site/content/travelgatex/release-notes/graphql-schema-changes.md

 Check out this list of new releases and changes applied on the **TravelgateX GraphQL API**.

+## 2019-07-31
+🛑  Input field `PaymentCardInput.cardType` changed type from `String!` to `PaymentCardType!`

+🛑  Input field `owner` was removed from input object type `UpdateProfileInput`

+🛑  Input field `owner` was removed from input object type `CreateProfileInput`

+🛑  Field `HotelOptionQuote.cardTypes` changed type from `[String!]` to `[PaymentCardType!]`

+🛑  Field `HotelData.cardTypes` changed type from `[String!]` to `[PaymentCardType!]`

+✅  Input field `PaymentCardInput.cardType` description changed from `Indicates the card type.` to `Indicates the supported card type, the supported card for this option is shown in Quote step.`

+✅  Input field `api` was added to input object type `GrantPermissionsInput`

+✅  Field `grantProfileToGroup` was added to object type `AdminMutation`

+✅  Field `deleteProfile` was added to object type `AdminMutation`

+✅  Input field `StatsFilterInput.to` changed type from `DateTime!` to `DateTime`

+✅  Input field `StatsFilterInput.to` description changed from `To date of search` to ` To date of search
+@deprecated(reason: "deprecated from 2019-07-19.
+Added new field timeRange.")`

+✅  Input field `StatsFilterInput.from` changed type from `DateTime!` to `DateTime`

+✅  Input field `StatsFilterInput.from` description changed from `From date of search` to `From date of search
+@deprecated(reason: "deprecated from 2019-07-19.
+Added new field timeRange.")`

+✅  Input field `StatsFilterInput.mode` description changed from `Buyer or Seller
+@deprecated(reason: "deprecated from 2019-04-11.
+Superfluous field.")` to ` Buyer or Seller
+@deprecated(reason: "deprecated from 2019-04-11.
+Superfluous field.")`

+✅  Input field `timeRange` was added to input object type `StatsFilterInput`

+✅  Field `adviseMessage` was added to object type `StatsConnection`

+✅  Enum value `BookStatusType.KO` was deprecated with reason `Deprecated from 2019-07-29`

+✅  Field `HotelOptionQuote.cardTypes` description changed from `List of credit cards` to `List of credit cards allowed for this option`

+✅  Deprecation reason on field `Bed.description` has changed from `` to `Deprecated from 2019-07-29`

+✅  Field `occupancies` was added to object type `RoomData`

+✅  Field `source` was added to object type `RoomData`

+✅  Field `rooms` was added to object type `HotelData`

+✅  Field `adviseMessageCatalog` was added to object type `ProductData`

+✅  Argument `contains: String` added to field `AdminQuery.groups`

+✅  Type `DeleteProfileInput` was added

+✅  Type `AbsoluteInput` was added

+✅  Type `Duration` was added

+✅  Type `RelativeInput` was added

+✅  Type `TimeRangeInput` was added

+✅  Type `OccupancyRange` was added

+✅  Type `OccupancyStatic` was added

+✅  Type `PaymentCardType` was added

 ## 2019-07-15

 🛑  Field `ProfileData.type` changed type from `ProfileType` to `[ProfileType!]!`